Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/components/networktransform.md

 ### ClientNetworkTransform

-`NetworkTransform` always synchronizes positions from the server to the clients and position changes on the clients are not allowed.
+`NetworkTransform` always synchronizes positions from the server to the clients and position changes on the clients aren't allowed.
 Netcode for GameObjects comes with a sample containing a `ClientNetworkTransform`.
 This transform synchronizes the position of the owner client to the server and all other client allowing for client authoritative gameplay.

 You can use the existing ClientNetworkTransform in the Multiplayer Samples Utilities package.<br />
 To add the Multiplayer Samples Utilities package: